-- (9) A unique identifier has been assigned to the genetically modified carnation (Dianthus caryophyllus L., line 25958) for the purposes of Regulation (EC) No 1830/2003 of the European Parliament and of the Council (1) and Commission Regulation (EC) No 65/2004 (2). - (10) In light of the opinion of the European Food Safety Authority, it is not necessary to establish specific conditions for the intended use with regard to the handling or packaging of the product and the protection of particular ecosystems, environments or geographical areas. - (11) The proposed labelling, on a label or in an accompanying document, should include wording to inform operators and final users that the cut flowers of Dianthus caryophyllus L., line 25958 cannot be used for human or animal consumption nor for cultivation. - (12) A detection method as required by Annex III B.D.12 of Directive 2001/18/EC, was verified and tested for the Dianthus caryophyllus L., line 25958 by the European Union Reference Laboratory in December 2012. - (13) The Committee set up under Article 30(1) of Directive 2001/18/EC has not delivered an opinion within the timelimit laid down by its Chairman.
+- (8) An examination of the full notification, additional information provided by the notifier, specific objections maintained by the Member States in the light of Directive 2001/18/EC, and the opinion of EFSA, discloses no reason to believe that the placing on the market of cut flowers of the genetically modified carnation (Dianthus caryophyllus L., line 26407) will adversely affect human health or the environment in the context of its proposed ornamental use. - (9) A unique identifier has been assigned to the genetically modified carnation (Dianthus caryophyllus L., line 26407) for the purposes of Regulation (EC) No 1830/2003 of the European Parliament and of the Council (1) and Commission Regulation (EC) No 65/2004 of 14 January 2004 (2). - (10) In light of the opinion of the European Food Safety Authority, it is not necessary to establish specific conditions for the intended use with regard to the handling or packaging of the product and the protection of particular ecosystems, environments or geographical areas. - (11) The proposed labelling, on a label or in an accompanying document, should include wording to inform operators and final users that the cut flowers of Dianthus caryophyllus L., line 26407 cannot be used for human or animal consumption, nor for cultivation. - (12) A detection method as required by Annex III B.D.12 of Directive 2001/18/EC, was verified and tested for the Dianthus caryophyllus L., line 26407 by the European Union Reference Laboratory in November 2013. - (13) The Committee set up under Article 30(1) of Directive 2001/18/EC has not delivered an opinion within the timelimit laid down by its Chairman.
 An implementing act was deemed to be necessary and the chair submitted the draft implementing act to the appeal committee for further deliberation.
 The appeal committee did not deliver an opinion,